 Augmented Reality Transforms eLearning in Schools

 Usually, when we think about computers and eLearning, we think about screen time and this may bring to mind a bunch of couch potatoes.
 With augmented reality, eLearning can be incredibly active too.
 A 2014 article in WIRED Magazine, emphasized,”AR adventures that layer mysteries, stories, and puzzle-solving over unpredictable environments – a.k.a. their backyards.
 Simply embracing mobility and spatial interactions can get kids up and moving.”
-Examples of active AR include Ingress, a game developed at Nantic Labs, that involves players in complicated sci-fi stories and entails actual travel, and of course, the wildly popular Pokemon phenomenon.
+Examples of active AR include Ingress from Nantic Labs; the game offers players a chance to exploresci-fi stories and entails actual travel and even a Pokemon element.
 However, augmented reality transforms eLearning on some surprisingly levels too.